 Staying updated during fire season can save your life.
 Sign up for local emergency alerts like Everbridge (used by Boulder County) and download apps such as Watch Duty or PulsePoint.

-Follow Boulder Office of Emergency Management and the National Weather Service for up-to-date conditions, evacuation orders, and fire restrictions.
+Follow the Boulder Office of Emergency Management and the National Weather Service for up-to-date conditions, evacuation orders, and fire restrictions.

 You should also monitor the Air Quality Index (AQI), especially if you or your family have respiratory issues.
 Wildfire smoke can pose severe health risks even when the flames are miles away.